Juggern4ut/cyberSecurityProjectMeier/README.md

 No further installation is required, you can start the server by running the command `python manage.py runserver` and view it on [http:127.0.0.1:8000]()

+Logins for the frontend are:

+- admin:admin
+- bob:squarepants
+- alice:redqueen

 ## FLAW 1:

 ### Location of the flaw